 Do not administer unless solution is clear and container is undamaged.
 Discard unused portion.
-Carcinogenesis, Mutagenesis, Impairment of Fertility: Studies with solutions from flexible plastic containers have not been performed to evaluate carcinogenic potential, mutagenic potential or effects on fertility.

-Pregnancy Category C. Animal reproduction studies have not been conducted with dextrose, potassium chloride or sodium chloride.
-It is also not known whether dextrose, potassium chloride or sodium chloride can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Dextrose, potassium chloride or sodium chloride should be given to a pregnant woman only if clearly needed.
+Pregnancy Category C. Animal reproduction studies have not been conducted with dextrose, potassium chloride or Lactated Ringer's Injection.
+It is also not known whether dextrose, potassium chloride or Lactated Ringer's Injection can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Dextrose, potassium chloride or Lactated Ringer's Injection should be given to a pregnant woman only if clearly needed.